Properties of an Aloha-like stability region: Ellipsoid inner and outer bounds on

 The ellipsoid bounds $\Lei$, $\Leo$ together with $\partial \Lambda$ are shown in Fig.\ \ref{fig:LeiLeo-Combined-Marked} for $n=2$ and $3$, where the center is chosen to be $c=2$.
-Improvements can be seen by comparing this figure with the optimal spherical bounds shown in Fig.\ \ref{fig:LsiLso-Combined-Marked-ver20140802}.
-Furthermore, the quality of the ellipsoid bounds are improved by increasing $c$, as stated below.
+Improvements can be seen by comparing this figure with the optimal spherical bounds shown in Fig.\ \ref{fig:LsiLso-Combined-Marked-ver20140802} (\S\ref{sec:siAndso}).
+Furthermore, the quality of the ellipsoid bounds are improved by increasing $c$, as stated in the following proposition (illustrated in Fig.\ \ref{fig:LeiLeo-Combined-Marked-TightnessMonotonictyWRTc-Neq2}).

 \begin{proposition} For all $c > 1/n$, the tightness of both $\Lei$ and $\Leo$ increases in $c$. \end{proposition}